iam-abbas/FastAPI-Production-Boilerplate/README.md

-# FastAPI Production Template
+### FastAPI Production Template

-## A scalable and production ready boilerplate for FastAPI
+A scalable and production ready boilerplate for FastAPI

+> Documentation to be added..